VinawoodVinawood *

 Frequently Asked Questions

-Vinawood provides full EN 314-1 Class 3 and EN 636 test reports.
+Vinawood provides full EN 314-1 and EN 636 test reports for both the Class 2 (MUF) and Class 3 (PF) ranges.
 UK importers can use these reports to support their own CE marking declarations.
 Vinawood does not pre-apply CE marks, as the importer is legally responsible for CE conformity on the UK market.

 Can I import phenolic plywood from Vietnam directly?